Sukatno Hoeseni

-Sukatno Hoesni (31 December 1929 – 17 April 1997) was an Indonesian politician.
+Sukatno Hoesni; Perfected Spelling: Sukatno Husni (31 December 1929 – 17 April 1997) was an Indonesian politician.
 He was a member of the Indonesian Communist Party (PKI) from East Java who served as a member of the House of Representatives (DPR) from 1956 until 1965.
 He became the youngest member of the DPR when he was inaugurated in 1956.

 Biography

 Education and early career

 Sukatno was born in Malang on 31 December 1929.
 His father, Wir Margo, worked as a blacksmith at the Lestari sugar factory in Kertosono, while his mother was a Gerwani activist in Patianrowo.

 Sukatno received his primary education at a Sekolah Rakyat (People's School) during the Japanese occupation, and that was his highest level of formal education.
 While in school, he also worked as a tennis ball boy to pay for his tuition.
 After graduating from elementary school, he worked as an electrician at the Lestari sugar factory.
 Later, he worked at a chemical plant located not far from Surabaya.